Danny Valencia, Infield

 College: University of Miami

-Danny Valencia, infielder for the Seattle Mariners, started playing team baseball as a child and by the time he reached high school, he was a top player.
+Danny Valencia, infielder, started playing team baseball as a child and by the time he reached high school, he was a top player.
 He was drafted in 2006 by the Minnesota Twins and he played in their minor league system from 2006 through part of 2010.

 Valencia joined the Twins for 85 games in 2010.
 He finished the season with 93 hits, 18 doubles, and a .311 batting average.
 The following season was his only full season in the major leagues.
 In 2011, he had 139 hits, 28 doubles, 15 home runs, 72 RBIs, and a .246 batting average in 154 games.
 Defensively, he led all major league third basemen in assists that year.